Generalised T-links Represent All Links in the 3-Sphere

 We can assume that \( r_1 > 1 \) because if \( r_1 = 1 \), we can apply a destabilization move on the left of this Lorenz braid of \( L \) to obtain a new Lorenz braid for \( L \) with \( p - 1 \) overcrossing strands.
 Hence, we can assume that \( r_1 \geq 2 \).
-Furthermore, since it is possible that \( r_i = r_{i+1} \), if we associate the strands of the same slope into the same group, we can rewrite this sequence of natural numbers as the following vector, called a Lorenz vector,
+Furthermore, since it is possible that \( r_i = r_{i+1} \), if we collect the strands of the same slope together, we can rewrite this sequence of natural numbers as the following vector, called a \textit{Lorenz vector},